College 1st Program

 Written by: Jaden X. De Leon

-Roma, Texas – Groups of young explorers from R.T.
+Roma, Texas – Dinosaurs, the colossal creatures that once roamed the Earth for over 180 million years, have always captured the imaginations of young and old alike.
+Groups of young scientists from R.T.
 Barrera, Emma Vera, and Veterans Elementary Schools in Roma ISD embarked on a thrilling journey to unravel the mysteries of Earth's history and the extinction of dinosaurs.
-Roma ISD in partnership with the College 1st Program implemented a Dinosaur World CAMP initiative, which not only ignited their passion for science and discovery but also set them on a path towards exciting educational futures filled with boundless possibilities.
+This Roma ISD Dinosaur World CAMP initiative was implemented in partnership with the College 1st Program, which not only ignited the student’s passion for science but also set them on a path toward exciting educational experiences filled with boundless career possibilities.

 Emma Vera Elementary students stare in awe as they simulate the dinosaurs in their natural ecosystem.